khoaHyh/neural-network-from-scratch/README.md

 ## TODOs

-- [] create the jupyter notebook counterpart to the part\*.py files
-- [] refactor writing to include:
+[] refactor writing to include:

 - steps the reader should take
 - steps I took (hidden behind spoiler filter)
+- more "tutorial" friendly structure and language